 For personal or academic reasons, a student may decide to withdraw from the program after the term has started.
-If your son or daughter expresses a desire to return home, we urge him or her to get in touch with on site staff.
+If the student expresses a desire to return home, we urge him or her to get in touch with on-site staff.
 Difficulties in cultural adjustment often can be resolved without resorting to returning to the US.
-Although withdrawal may be, in rare cases, the best alternative for a student, we ask you to consider carefully all aspects of the situation (personal, academic, and financial) before advising your son or daughter to return home.
+Although withdrawal may be, in rare cases, the best alternative for a student, the student should carefully consider all aspects of the situation (personal, academic, and financial) before deciding to return home.

-Note for Parents of Boston University Students: Withdrawal from a program does not constitute withdrawal from Boston University.
+Note Boston University Students: Withdrawal from a program does not constitute withdrawal from Boston University.
 Boston University students who wish to withdraw from the University or take a Leave of Absence must make arrangements through the University Service Center in addition to withdrawing from the program.

 Boston University Study Abroad

 Our Boston office is open regular business hours (9:00 a.m. to 5:00 p.m.
 Eastern Time, Monday through Friday).

 After business hours in the event of an emergency involving a student currently overseas please call: 617-594-3215.